mre/endler.dev/content/2026/how-other-link-checkers-recurse/index.md

 Three reasons, in increasing order of how much they're actually lychee's fault.

 **1. They started as crawlers; lychee started as a stream.** Every tool above has a back-edge in its core data structure. lychee's core was a DAG optimized for the 99% case (a list of files/URLs, checked once, fast).
-Retrofitting a cycle onto a pipeline is genuinely harder than having one from the start.
+Retrofitting a cycle onto a pipeline is much harder than having one from the start.
 This is architectural path-dependence, not a language issue.

 **2. The frontier and the rate-limiter must be different objects.** muffet (set + semaphore), LinkChecker (unbounded queue + thread count), linkinator (p-queue + delayCache), BLC (request queue + maxSockets) all keep "what to do next" separate from "how fast to go." lychee's early attempts tried to make one bounded channel serve both roles, and a cycle through a bounded channel deadlocks.
-The fix — lychee's `HostPool` plus a `WaitGroup` over an unbounded work source — is the same separation, arrived at the hard way.
+The fix (lychee's `HostPool` plus a `WaitGroup` over an unbounded work source) is the same separation, arrived at the hard way.

 **3. Single-threaded runtimes get dedup for free; Rust does not.** Both Node tools dedup with a plain `Set` and zero locking, because the event loop serializes access.
 Go and Python pay a mutex.
 Rust pays a mutex *and* fights the borrow checker about who owns the shared state across `tokio::spawn`.
 That's the ~30% "Rust tax" I [estimated last time](@/2026/lychee-recursion/index.md): not the algorithm, but the friction of expressing shared mutable frontier state under `Send + 'static`.

 None of this is a knock on lychee's design.
-A unidirectional stream is *the right call* for the common, non-recursive case — it's why lychee is fast and why the 30% channel regression from [Attempt 2](@/2026/lychee-recursion/index.md) was a dealbreaker.
+A unidirectional stream is *the right call* for the common, non-recursive case: it's why lychee is fast and why the 30% channel regression from [Attempt 2](@/2026/lychee-recursion/index.md) was a dealbreaker.
 The other tools pay for their back-edge on every run, recursive or not. lychee refused to, and that principle is exactly why recursion took five years and why, when it lands, it won't slow down the path everyone actually uses.

 {% info(title="Key takeaways") %}

-- **There is no secret sauce.** Every recursive checker is a worklist + a visited set + a quiescence detector.
+- There is no secret sauce.
+Every recursive checker is a worklist plus a visited set plus a quiescence detector.
 The "trick" is being shaped like a crawler from commit one.
-- **Termination is always the same idea wearing different clothes:** `sync.WaitGroup` (muffet), joinable-queue counter (LinkChecker), `queue.onIdle()` (linkinator), queue-drain events (BLC), `WaitGroup` (lychee 2026).
+- Termination is always the same idea wearing different clothes: `sync.WaitGroup` (muffet), joinable-queue counter (LinkChecker), `queue.onIdle()` (linkinator), queue-drain events (BLC), `WaitGroup` (lychee 2026).
 All of them are distributed termination detection.
-- **Dedup belongs at enqueue, before the request.** Marking a URL visited *after* checking it — what lychee did for four attempts — is the bug.
+- Dedup belongs at enqueue, before the request.
+Marking a URL visited *after* checking it (what lychee did for four attempts) is the bug.
 Everyone else claims the URL the moment it enters the frontier.
-- **Separate the frontier from the rate limiter.** A bounded channel that is both your queue *and* your backpressure will deadlock the instant you add a cycle.
+- Separate the frontier from the rate limiter.
+A bounded channel that is both your queue *and* your backpressure will deadlock the instant you add a cycle.
-- **Language shapes the difficulty, not the algorithm.** Node's single thread makes dedup trivial; Go's goroutines + `WaitGroup` make termination trivial; Rust gives you neither for free but hands you a compiler that refuses to let the races compile. lychee just had to build the primitives first.
+- Language shapes the difficulty, not the algorithm.
+Node's single thread makes dedup trivial; Go's goroutines and `WaitGroup` make termination trivial; Rust gives you neither for free but hands you a compiler that refuses to let the races compile. lychee just had to build the primitives first.

 {% end %}

-So when someone asks "how do other link checkers do recursion?", the real answer is: they made it a load-bearing part of the architecture from the beginning, and they leaned on a runtime primitive — a `WaitGroup`, a joinable queue, an idle promise — that solved termination without anyone having to call it "distributed termination detection."
+So when someone asks "how do other link checkers do recursion?", the real answer is: they made it a load-bearing part of the architecture from the beginning, and they leaned on a runtime primitive (a `WaitGroup`, a joinable queue, an idle promise) that solved termination without anyone having to call it "distributed termination detection."

 lychee took the scenic route to the same place.
 But it's the same place.

-Thanks again to [NLnet](https://nlnet.nl/) for funding the work, and to the maintainers of muffet, LinkChecker, linkinator, and broken-link-checker — reading your source was the clearest tutorial on crawler architecture I could have asked for.
+Thanks again to [NLnet](https://nlnet.nl/) for funding the work, and to the maintainers of muffet, LinkChecker, linkinator, and broken-link-checker: reading your source was the clearest tutorial on crawler architecture I could have asked for.